 Unlike lithium, cobalt and nickel mining occurs underground.
 This process has various effects, from physically destroying habitats to chemicals polluting surrounding areas.
 Since cobalt plays an essential role in producing batteries, chemists are researching cleaner alternatives.

 Battery disposal is another area of concern.
-When disposed of improperly, used batteries can cause toxic environmental challenges.
+When disposed of improperly, used battery components can cause toxic environmental challenges.
 Since these batteries contain potentially toxic elements, they can become an environmental disaster.
 In some cases, improper disposal can cause explosions.

 Within the home, battery waste comprises solid waste that ends up in landfills.
 So, when you throw your batteries out, they most likely end up in a landfill.
 Here, they decay and leak.
 The battery corrodes, and its chemicals leak into the soil.
 Apart from this, they can enter surface and groundwater supplies, thereby contaminating them.
 Furthermore, these battery chemicals reach the oceans and threaten aquatic animals.